-Career and Technical Education in OregonMarch 3, 2020 Career and technical education (CTE) provides students with the academic and technical skills, knowledge and training to succeed in future careers and be valuable workers in Oregon’s workforce.
-In the U.S., roughly 12.5 million high school and college students are enrolled in CTE courses.
+Career and Technical Education in OregonOctober 5, 2021 Career and technical education (CTE) provides students with the academic and technical skills, knowledge, and training to succeed in future careers and be valuable workers in Oregon’s workforce.
+In the U.S., roughly 11.1 million high school and college students were enrolled in CTE courses during the 2019-2020 school year.
 These CTE courses introduce students to workplace competencies and make academic learning available in a hands-on environment.
-High school graduation rates for students that take CTE courses is about 90 percent, 15 percentage points higher than the average in the U.S.
+High school graduation rates for students that take CTE courses is nearly 91%, 8 percentage points higher than Oregon’s 82.6% graduation rate for all students.

 CTE courses are offered at Oregon’s high schools from A to Z. Actually from Adrian High School to Yoncalla High School.
 Evidently we don’t have any high schools in Oregon that start with the letter “Z.”